Bad Values but Good Behavior: Learning Highly Misspecified Bandits and MDPs: Related Work

 \paragraph{Contextual Linear Bandits} The bandit problem where the arm set changes at every time, described in the literature as the contextual bandit setup, has also been studied extensively.
 We mention the classic work of \citet{auer2002using, chu2011contextual}.
 The classic algorithms of SupLinRel \cite{auer2002using} and SupLinUCB \cite{chu2011contextual} are \emph{elimination} based algorithms and enjoy a worst-case regret bound of $\widetilde{O}(\sqrt{dT})$.
 In practice, optimism-based algorithms like LinUCB \cite{oful} as well as Thompson Sampling \cite{pmlr-v28-agrawal13} enjoy sub-linear regret of $\widetilde{O}(\sqrt{T})$.

 \paragraph{Misspecified Bandits With Linear Regret} The model misspecification setting in linear bandit setting was first studied in \citet{ghosh2017misspecified}.
 They pointed that in the presence of model error, the worst-case regret of LinUCB \cite{oful} is of linear order.
 They further showed that in a favorable case, when one can test the linearity of the reward function, the RLB algorithm \cite{ghosh2017misspecified} can switch between the linear bandit algorithm and finite-armed bandit algorithm to address the misspecification issue and achieve a $O(\min\{\sqrt{K}, d\}\sqrt{n})$ regret.
 Under the definition of uniform $l_\infty$ model error $\epsilon$, \citet{pmlr-v119-lattimore20a} presented an algorithm based on the principle of \emph{phased elimination} which achieves a worst case regret of $O(d\sqrt{n} + \epsilon\sqrt{d}n)$.
 They also showed that contextual linear bandits \emph{LinUCB} achieve the same regret after modifying the confidence width using knowledge of the misspecification.
 In the same contextual bandit settings, \citet{pmlr-v119-foster20a} showed a similar linear regret.
 They showed that under the assumption of an oracle regressor, the algorithm SquareCB \cite{pmlr-v119-foster20a} suffers a regret of $O(\sqrt{dKn} + \epsilon\sqrt{d}n)$. \citet{zanette2020learning} has also shown a similar regret in the contextual setting.
-There has also been work based on altered definitions of misspecifications. \citet{pmlr-v130-kumar-krishnamurthy21a} defines the misspecification as an expected square loss between the true reward class and the approximation function class and uses a model-based algorithm $\epsilon$- FALCON, which again suffers linear regret.
+There has also been work based on altered definitions of misspecifications. \citet{pmlr-v130-kumar-krishnamurthy21a} defines the misspecification as an expected square loss between the true reward class and the approximation function class and uses a model-based algorithm $\epsilon$- FALCON, which again suffers linear regret. \citet{NEURIPS2020_84c230a5} defines an empirical misspecification as observed by the data.
+However, these still suffer linear regret.

 \paragraph{Missecified Bandits With Sub-Linear Regrets} Recently, there has been some work which describes sub-linear regret in the misspecified setting.
 The result of \citet{pmlr-v216-liu23c} analyzes the LinUCB algorithm when the sub-optimality gaps of the arms bound the misspecification.
 They show that when the misspecification is of low order, the algorithm enjoys sub-linear regret.
 Under a similar condition, \citet{zhang2023interplay} were able to extend the study to the contextual setting.
 They propose a phased arm elimination algorithm, which performs similarly to SupLinUCB \cite{chu2011contextual} but requires knowledge of the sub-optimality gap.